max-hoffman/maxh/content/posts/pandas-spark-dataframes.md

 ---
 title: "Unrealistic DS - Pandas/Spark Subset"
-type: "data science"
+type: "post"
+tags: ["pandas", "spark", "mlops", "data science", "data"]
 date: 2020-04-10T16:08:33-07:00
-draft: true
+draft: false
 ---

-_"Design doesn’t have to be new, but it has to be good.
+>Design doesn’t have to be new, but it has to be good.
 Research doesn’t have to be good, but it has to be new...
-The best design surpasses its predecessors by using new ideas, and the best research solves problems that are not only new, but worth solving." - Paul Graham_
+The best design surpasses its predecessors by using new ideas, and the best research solves problems that are not only new, but worth solving. - Paul Graham

 These are a few ideas that might not be possible to develop right now (or might not even be good ideas in practice),